Chester-Southwood/CSCD437_DungeonOverflow_DefendCodeAssignment/bin/README.md

 ## Shortcomings - C

 - Names entered by the user must be at least two characters in length.
+- White space entered by the user are counted as characters, resulting in blank names.
 - User is required to save input file and output file within the source directory, they are unable to specify a outside location due to possible malicious behavior.
 - Output file will be created automatically if not already located.
-- Decimal values can be entered, but they are promptly converted and tested as integers.
-No decimal points are kept.
-They are always rounded down.
+- Decimal values could be entered, they are promptly converted and tested as integers.